paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-079-correction-of-military-records.md

 (2) with respect to the Department of the Navy, the Board for Correction of Naval Records; and

-(3) with respect to the Department of the Air Force, the Air Force Board for Correction of Military Records.
+(3) with respect to the Department of the Air Force, the Department of the Air Force Board for Correction of Military Records.

 ### Statutory Notes

 #### Amendments
+2023—Subsec. (f)(3).
+Pub.
+L. 118–31 inserted “the Department of” after “Air Force,”.

 2004—Subsec. (b).
 Pub.
 L. 108–375 substituted “Final” for “Effective October 1, 2002, final”.

 1999—Subsec. (e).
 Pub.
 L. 106–65 substituted “and the Committee on Armed Services” for “and the Committee on National Security”.